Best Practices for a Successful Zoom Interview (With Tips)

 In case they ask you to share your screen during your interview, it's a good idea to shut down all other internet browser tabs or programs in use on your computer or laptop.
 This will ensure that an accidental audio or video clip doesn't suddenly start playing in the middle of your interview.
 And freeing up resources on your computer can improve the quality of your video call.

 Best practices for during your Zoom interview

-Once you've prepared for the technical aspects of using Zoom for your interview and have the best environmental setting, you're now ready to hold your Zoom interview call.
-Follow these best practice tips to make the best impression during your call:
+Once you've prepared for the technical aspects of using Zoom for your interview and have the best environmental setting, you'll be ready for your Zoom call.
+Follow these best-practice tips for a smooth:

 Let your household know you're having a virtual interview